MrMauzy/MrMauzy.github.io/index.md

 ```

 ### This function will tell if a light is on (to simulate day time) and then record and display different LED's depending on what the temperature and humidity readings are.

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

-### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/MrMauzy/MrMauzy.github.io/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.